 We will support and challenge you to grow and feel ‘held’ as you grow into grounded and authentic practitioners.

 As a graduate of our foundation and advanced training, you can choose to become a member of our EPI community of practitioners and get access to ongoing support, supervision and advanced, high quality specialist psychotherapy training.

 This advanced training is facilitated by our senior trainers, Meggin Kirby and Noel Harburger.

 Author, Creator and Founder of EPI Model, Mental Health Social Worker, Gestalt Therapist/Psychotherapist, I-Thou horsewoman.

 Psychologist, Psychotherapist, Gestalt Therapy Trainer, and Trauma Specialist and Assistant with Somatic Experiencing Australia.

-Meggin and Noel are experienced senior trainers, psychotherapists, group facilitators, supervisors, consultants and registered mental health professionals whom live and learn with a herd of 12 horses, and 1 dog, 3 cats, 2 chickens, and 2 rabbits as part of their extended family.
+Meggin and Noel are experienced senior trainers, psychotherapists, group facilitators, supervisors, consultants and registered mental health professionals whom live and learn with a herd of 12 horses, 1 dog, 3 cats and 1 rabbit as part of their extended family.